 - Mix all the minced vegetables.
-Add 2 cups of whole wheat flour, carom seeds, sesame seeds, turmeric powder and salt.
+Add 2 cups of whole wheat flour, carom seeds, sesame seeds, turmeric powder, and salt.
 Mix well.
-Add little water to make soft pliable dough.
+Add little water to make a soft pliable dough.
 Add some oil and knead the dough well.
 Let the dough rest for 10 mins.

 - Make balls out of the dough.
 Roll each ball using some dry wheat flour into thin 8-10 inch paratha.

 - Heat griddle/pan on medium-high heat.
 Cook the rolled paratha evenly on both sides.
-Add some gheeto both the sides after paratha is almost cooked on both sides.
+Add some ghee to both sides after paratha is almost cooked on both sides.

 ♥ We LOVE to hear from you!
 Did you try this recipe?
 Please share your food photo with hashtag #ministryofcurry on Facebook or Instagram, so we can see it and our followers can enjoy it too!
 Thank you and Happy Cooking ♥